 Students may qualify for out of region or international placements.
-Any student interested in such a placement should arrange a meeting with the Field Education Director at least 6 months prior to placement.
+Any student interested in such a placement should arrange a meeting with the Field Education Program Director at least 6 months prior to placement.
 Students are eligible for out of region/international placement for their final placement only.
-Only those students in good standing who are not under any type of oversight by Student Standards and Support may qualify for out of region/international placement.
+Only students in good academic standing and who are not under any type of oversight by the Student Standards and Support Committee may qualify for out of region/international placement.
 In order to begin the process of determining feasibility of out of region/international placement, the student will:

-- 1. Inform the Director of Field Education Director by email as early as possible of interest in out of region/international placement.
-Identify the area of interest and region preferred. - 2.
-Submit three reference letters to the Field Education Program indicating appropriateness of student for this type of placement. - 3.
-The student will provide the Field Education Director a list of potential placement agencies which the Field Education Director will utilize to determine placement opportunities - 4.
+- 1. Inform the Director of Field Education Program Director by email as early as possible of interest in out of region/international placement.
+Identify the area of practice interest and region preferred. - 2.
+Submit three reference letters to the Field Education Program Director indicating appropriateness of student for this type of placement. - 3.
+The student will provide the Field Education Program Director a list of potential placement agencies which the Field Education Program Director will utilize to determine placement opportunities - 4.
 A proposed site may only be approved after confirmation of appropriate learning opportunities for the student, appropriate supervision, application and approval by the Field Education Committee. - 5.
 Following approval of a placement, the referral process utilized for in area placements will be utilized.

-VIII.
 APPENDIX

+VIII.
 STANDARDS FOR SOCIAL WORK EDUCATION